 - An employee will be excluded from performing as a Case Manager if he/she fails to maintain the required professional licensing requirements, a valid driver's license, and an acceptable driving record.

 The position requires a professional whose background is characterized by initiative and achievement.
 Candidates should possess strong leadership skills and the ability to network and collaborate with a variety of people.
 Candidates must have strong people skills, a strong sense of professionalism, and a team approach to achieving the mission of the Minnesota Brain Injury Alliance.
 Experience working in Adult Foster Care, Independent Living Skills (ILS), ARMHS, or supported employment is a plus

-Send current résumé and three references with contact information to email@example.com or mail to Minnesota Brain Injury Alliance, 2277 Highway 36 West, Suite 200, Roseville, MN 55113.
+Email current resume, cover letter and three references with contact information to email@example.com or mail to Minnesota Brain Injury Alliance, 2277 Highway 36 W, Suite 200, Roseville, MN 55113.
 Search will close when a suitable candidate is found.
-Equal Opportunity Employer.